 More Backyard Explorer Props

 What else can you include to make this pretend play area extra special?
 Here are some ideas to get you started… I’m sure you can come up with some great ideas as well!
 The links below are affiliate links.
-Thanks for supporting A Mom with a Lesson Plan.
+Thanks for supporting Confidence Meets Parenting.

 What else will you add?

-PS for more backyard fun add a little creepy-crawly science.
+PS for more backyard fun that adds a little creepy-crawly science.
 100 Backyard Activities is full of awesome activities perfect for learning about those little critters that share our backyard space.